 The Possibility of Sinlessness

 Those who would argue against the possibility of sinlessness in this life point to passages like 1 John 1:8, “If we claim to be without sin, we deceive ourselves and the truth is not in us”, to support their position.
-It would seem that while perfection should be our goal in this life, it is questionable that anyone ever actually reaches this level.
-But whether it is attainable or not, it is something we should be striving for.
+It would seem that while perfection should be our goal in this life.
+But it is questionable that anyone ever actually reaches this level.
+Yet whether it is attainable or not, it is something we should be striving for.

-Some will argue that the fruit we will produce is other believers, pointing to the fruit produced in the natural world where apple trees produce apples and grape vines produce grapes.
+Some will argue that the fruit we will produce is other believers.
+And they point to the fruit produced in the natural world where apple trees produce apples.
 So believers should produce believers.
-And yet producing believers is actually a work of God; I cannot produce another believer.
-I can share the gospel with another person, and can let my life shine before them, but I am not capable of producing a believer, or even enabling them to believe.
+And yet producing believers is actually a work of God.
+I cannot produce another believer.
+I can share the gospel with another person.
+And I can let my life shine before them.
+But I am not capable of producing a believer, or even enabling them to believe.
 That is something that only God can do.

 In Matthew 5:16 Jesus tells us to “let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”
 The fruit of our lives is what we produce, whether good or bad.
-And Jesus instructs us here to produce good fruit, good deeds, deeds that will lead others in this world to ultimately glorify God.
+And Jesus instructs us here to produce good fruit or deeds.
+Deeds that will lead others in this world to ultimately glorify God.
 As an apple tree just naturally produces apples, so good deeds should naturally flow from us.
 These deeds are not something done to secure our salvation, rather they are the fruit of it.

 The Role of the Law

-This question came to a head in the 15th chapter of Acts with a group of Jewish believers coming to the Antioch church, a predominantly Gentile body, and demanding that they be circumcised and keep the Law of Moses.
-Paul and Barnabas disputed with them over this issue and they all ultimately headed to Jerusalem to address this issue with the rest of the apostles and the mother church.
-In the end the decision was made that the Gentiles did not have to be circumcised and follow the Law of Moses.
+This question came to a head in the 15th chapter of Acts.
+A group of Jewish believers had come to the Gentile church at Antioch.
+And they were teaching that the Gentiles must be circumcised and keep the Law of Moses.
+Paul and Barnabas disputed with them over this issue.
+And eventually the church delegated them to address this issue with the leadership of the Jerusalem church.
+In the end, the decision was made that the Gentiles did not have to be circumcised and follow the Law of Moses.
 But unfortunately that was not the end of the story.

 Matthew 22:34-40 provides another look at the Law and its fulfillment.
-Jesus identifies the two greatest commandments, loving God and loving others, and then says that “all the Law and the Prophets hang on these two commandments.”
-If we will love God with all that we are, and love others like ourselves, then we have fulfilled the intent of the moral code in the Law.
+Jesus identified the two greatest commandments, loving God and loving others.
+And then he said that “all the Law and the Prophets hang on these two commandments.”
+If we will love God with all that we are, and love others like ourselves, then we have fulfilled the Law.

 There are many aspects to the Mosaic Law; including sacrifices, dietary rules, sanitary and health regulations, and moral codes.
-When it comes down to it, few Christians, even those who advocate the necessity of keeping the Law, actually do so.
-And even though the moral codes are the ones most often stressed, I know of no one who actually makes any attempt to keep them.
-Apart from the Ten Commandments, most of the Law was applicable to an ancient Middle Eastern people, but has little relevance to us today.
+But when it comes down to it, few Christians actually keep the whole law.
+Even those who advocate the necessity of keeping the Law don’t keep all of it.
+The moral codes of the Law are the ones most often stressed.
+But I know of no one who actually makes any attempt to keep all of them.
+Apart from the Ten Commandments, most of the Law was applicable to an ancient Middle Eastern people.
+And it has little relevance to us today.